csc-training/csc-env-eff/part-2/installing/python.md

 💬 Let's install a library called `coverage`.

-1. Start by loading a Python module and checking if the library is already
+1. Load a Python module and check whether the library is already installed:
-   installed:

    ```bash
    module load python-data
    python -c "import coverage"
    ```

-2. The error message is indicating that the library is not available:
+2. The error message shows that the library is not available:

    ```bash
    Traceback (most recent call last):